pereznetworks/Library-Manager/README.md

   DOING:

-         adding validate rules to model attributes
-         addign validation check and msg to forms
+        not sure if will need a Delete op for this app

   NEXT:

-         submit actions for create, update and return books page

-         input validation for each form and implementing error pages will fix invalid dates in seed data

-         modify forms as create, update queries and/or associations are tested and working

-         not sure if will need a Delete op for this app
+        verify each view, table and form perform to project speqs

   TODO:

-         verify each view, table and form perform to project speqs

         verify project speqs across project

   DONE: